 The best way to prevent a Powassan virus infection is to prevent tick bites.
 Get more information on how to Be Tick Smart.

-The only reported case of Powassan virus in a Vermont resident occurred in 1999.
+Reported cases of Powassan virus in Vermont residents occurred in 1999 and 2023.
 Some cases may go unreported.

 Powassan virus has also been found in blacklegged ticks collected in Vermont.
-In 2018, the Vermont Agency of Agriculture, Food and Markets tested approximately 97 blacklegged ticks collected from across the state.
-Around 1% were positive for Powassan virus.
+During 2015-2019, the Vermont Agency of Agriculture, Food and Markets tested 1,675 blacklegged ticks collected from across the state.
+Four (0.4%) ticks were positive for Powassan virus.